juliechchang/doodleAI/magenta/magenta/models/sketch_rnn/preprocessing/README.md

+### Preprocessing for CNN Implementation

+Takes .npz file, and processes into array of npy files.

-second file has to be run w/ python3
+Second file must be run w/ Python3.